-Notes:

-Keep all decals clean and legible.
+Notes: Keep all decals clean and legible.
 Replace decals when necessary.
-See the Specifications and Parts manual for decal part numbers.

 When disposing of any components (hydraulic hoses, hydraulic fluid, worn parts, etc.), do so in accordance with federal, state and local laws or ordinances.

 Daily

 - 1. Wipe all tool surfaces clean. - 2.
 Inspect the entire chain before use.
 Tension and sharpen the chain as instructed under Saw Chain and Bar Maintenance.
 An improperly sharpened, dull, worn or damaged chain increases the risk of kickback. - 3.
 Check the operation of the automatic oiler before use as instructed under Checking and Setting the Automatic Chain Oiler.
 An improperly set oiler can accelerate the wear of the chain and bar. - 4.
 Inspect the hydraulic hoses and fittings for signs of leaks, cracks, wear or damage.
 Replace if necessary. - 5.
 Install dust caps over the hydraulic ports when the tool is disconnected.